SPARQL-Anything/sparql.anything/README.md

 **NOTE**: SPARQL Anything is built on Apache Jena, see a list of supported functions on the [Apache Jena documentation](https://jena.apache.org/documentation/query/library-function.html).

+Moreover, if you run the geosparql distribution of the CLI or the server, you can also use the [GeoSPARQL functions provided by Apache Jena](https://jena.apache.org/documentation/geosparql/index.html).

 | Name                                                                                                                  | Function/Magic Property | Input                                  | Output                        | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                   |
 |-----------------------------------------------------------------------------------------------------------------------|-------------------------|----------------------------------------|-------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | [fx:anySlot](FUNCTIONS_AND_MAGIC_PROPERTIES.md#fxanyslot)                                                             | Magic Property          | -                                      | -                             | This property matches the RDF container membership properties (e.g. ``rdf:_1``, ``rdf:_2`` ...).                                                                                                                                                                                                                                                                                                                                                                              |